 What kinds of financial aid are available for online schools?

 Financial aid is generally available in the form of loans and grants for those who demonstrate need.
-Just because you decide to attend a school online does not exclude you from being eligible for financial aid.
-In fact, filling out a FAFSA form is often the best first step to take in order find additional funding for school.
+Attending a school online does not exclude you from being eligible for financial aid.
+In fact, filling out a FAFSA form is often the first step to take in order find additional funding for school.
 There are also many unique and interesting scholarships available for perspective students.
 For example, the Culinary Institute of America’s All-American Apple Pie Recipe Contest, offers a scholarship to the best Apple Pie maker.
-If you can cook, it’s easy money!
 Individual schools also offer a variety of scholarship programs, so research is key.

 Latest Articles from our Blog